 The Doctor of Psychology in Clinical Psychology (Psy.D.) program is designed to prepare students for the general practice of professional clinical psychology with a particular focus on socially responsible practice that includes education and training regarding the broader social and systemic factors that contribute to human dysfunction (e.g., poverty, oppression, marginalization) and methods for ameliorating these broader factors (e.g. primary prevention and policy change).
-The program follows the practitioner model of training and education developed by the National Council of Schools and Programs of Professional Psychology.
+The program follows the scholar-practitioner model of training and education developed by the National Council of Schools and Programs of Professional Psychology.
 This model identifies as objectives the development of knowledge, skills, and values in seven core competency areas: relationship, assessment, intervention, research and evaluation, consultation and education, management and supervision, and individual and cultural diversity.
 These competencies are based upon a strong education in the foundations, knowledge base, and science of psychology.

-An additional competency area that completes the education and training model in the doctoral program is unique to the Adler School.
-This is focused training in the theories and methods of Alfred Adler.
+Two additional competency areas that complete the education and training model in the doctoral program are distinctive to the Adler School.
+The first is focused training in the theories and methods of Alfred Adler.
 This focused training provides students with a strong and thorough grounding in a particular theory and method of psychology that forms of foundation for other theoretical perspectives offered in the doctoral program.
+The second is socially responsible practice that enables students to understand the role of social context in human functioning and to integrate this understanding into their professional practice and exercise of their civic responsibility.
+The Adler School's commitment to social justice continues the visionary work of Alfred Adler and enables its graduates to practice in a wide range of settings while also working to implement changes that will reform the social structures that adversely impact the well-being of members of the community in which they work and live.